octaviandragan/BW/README.md

 package.json: Node.js package configuration file with dependencies and scripts. utils/: Contains utility functions used across the test scripts - fillUserProfile.ts containing default state of correct data; assertDialogOrSuccess.ts - an assessment function that encompasses all 3 possible outcomes of data submission within this form.
 Fixtures/: Contains text to be asserted and test data to be used across the test scripts.

+## Documentation

+assertDialogOrSuccess signature:

+await assertDialogOrSuccess(
+  page,                      // Playwright page object expectedOutcome,           // "success" | "dialog" | "validation"
+  expectedValidationMessage, // Message expected in dialog or validation (optional for "success") inputSelector              // Required ONLY for "validation" (e.g., "#email") );

+1. Success Message: await assertDialogOrSuccess(page, "success");
+2. Dialog Message: await assertDialogOrSuccess(page, "dialog", "Please fill out all required fields");
+3. Validation Message (HTML5 inline validation) await assertDialogOrSuccess(page, "validation", "Please enter a valid email address", "#email");

+Important note for failed TCs:

+You will find a brief explanation in the first 3 lines of the output, the rest is info available for debugging.

+For example: TC08 fails:
+  1) tests/08TC.spec.ts:3:5 › Verify last name is mandatory ────────────────────────────────────────

+    Error: ❌ Expected dialog message to contain: "Last name must be filled out" but got: "First name must be filled out".
+Test FAILS!

+	Here it can be seen that we're expecting a dialog message, but getting another, therefore the test fails.

 ### Make sure the system allows running scripts (for Win):
 Windows: run the following code in Windows PowerShell (admin): Set-ExecutionPolicy RemoteSigned -Scope CurrentUser